The Best Restaurants Near London Tourist Attractions guide image

 Near: Tower of London/Tower Bridge

 We wonder if the serious-looking robotic guards that stand outside the Tower of London like cacio e pepe?
 Or if on their lunch break we’d find them sat on Tavolino’s terrace splitting a margherita before heading back to the castle.
-Either way, this useful Italian spot is only a 12-minute walk across the river and has an excellent view of Tower Bridge.
+Either way, this useful Italian spot is a 12-minute walk across the river and has an excellent view of Tower Bridge.
 It’s all very dolce vita: expert handmade pasta matched with a heartfelt appreciation for mascarpone and the fact that it isn’t pissing it down.
 Unless of course, it is.
 In which case their roomy booths are perfect for a freshly baked focaccia-filled meal.

 Chase Sapphire Card Ad